cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 [^logging]: A convention for "logging" the augmentation steps that
     went into an augmented model needs to be further fleshed out.
-    (An array in the info block that receives additions from a mapping file using the "`‑`" pointer syntax may be a good receptacle for receiving information about multiple augmentations.)
+    (An array in the info block that receives additions from a supplement using the "`‑`" pointer syntax may be a good receptacle for receiving information about multiple augmentations.)

 # Ecosystem-specific Examples